mylovelykohai/Team-Computer/Sentiment/README.md

 ## preprocessin.py
 This is the file which handles all preprocessing of the data, including importation of the model and the vectorizer

-## train.py
-This file is responcible for training and exporting both the model and the vectorizer.
-It uses SentimentAnalysisData.xlsx

 ## test.txt
 Is a sample file for being used in predict.py